Manage machine catalogs

 After you schedule the upgrades for a catalog, you might want to edit or cancel the scheduled upgrade.
 To do that, follow these steps:

-- From Manage > Full Configuration, select Machine Catalogs.
+- From Studio, select Machine Catalogs.

 - Select the catalog and then Edit Scheduled VDA Upgrade in the action bar.
-The Edit VDA Upgrade window appears, showing information about installed VDA version and VDA version to upgrade to.
+The Edit VDA Upgrade window appears, showing information about the installed VDA version and VDA version to upgrade to.

 -